This easy kids’ spider web art projects is brought to you by Jean of The Artful Parent.

 Simple Watercolor Instructions — Spider Web Art

-1. First, draw a spider web on your paper with a white or light-colored oil pastel.
+1. First, make a spider web drawing on your paper with a white or light-colored oil pastel.

 2. Paint over and around the spider web with your watercolor paints.